fdeblasio/pokeemerald-expansion/README.md

     - Held item: Leek: 5%->100%
     - Learns Drain Punch by TM

+- Dodrio:
+    - Learns Body Slam and Drill Run by level up

 - Lickitung (not in main game):
     - Atk: 55->65
     - Spe: 30->50